-Our study reveals that genomic heterogeneity in breast cancer is quite common: we identified 11 polygenomic tumors in our sample of 20.
-In these tumors, we observed that the subpopulations of the primary may be anatomically separate or intermixed.
-As we showed for one case, differences in the genome of subpopulations can be exploited to visualize the population substructure of a solid tumor by FISH, enabling us to unravel the developmental organization of tumor growth, and the migratory pattern of cells within the tumor.
-From the pattern of sharing most chromosomal breakpoints we infer that tumor subpopulations have a common genetic lineage.
-From the pattern of the differences we can also order the progression of certain genomic events.
+In summary, we find that clonal genomic heterogeneity in breast cancers is very common.
+We identified 11 polygenomic tumors in our sample of 20.
+In heterogeneous tumors, we observed that the subpopulations may be anatomically separate or intermixed.
+We also find that these tumors consist of only a few major subpopulations.
+As we showed for one case, differences in the genome of subpopulations can be exploited to visualize the population substructure of a solid tumor by FISH, enabling us to unravel the developmental organization of tumor growth and the migratory pattern of cells within the tumor.
+From the shared chromosomal breakpoints, we infer that tumor subpopulations have a common genetic lineage.
+By comparing subpopulations, we can infer the order of certain genomic events.

-Assuming a common origin and the irreversibility of events, we have identified specific sequences of events that separate subpopulations in tumors T4, T5, T10, T12 and T14.
-In the case of T4 we observe one subpopulation without discernible genomic copy number changes and another subpopulation with many events.
-In a previous study (Hicks et al. 2006), we reported that about 10% of breast cancers had profiles with no discernible events.
-Perhaps those profiles arose from analysis of breast cancers in very early stages, or from sampling only one subpopulation in the tumor.
-In all the other cases reported here, the subpopulations share many chromosomal events, but the total number of events are substantially greater in certain subpopulations.
+In some tumors (T4, T5, T10, T12, and T14) the subpopulations differ by many genomic events.
+In the case of T4, we observe one subpopulation without discernible genomic copy number changes and another subpopulation with many events.
+In a previous study (Hicks et al. 2006), we reported that \sim 10% of breast cancers had profiles with no discernible events.
+Perhaps those profiles arose from analysis of breast cancers in very early stages or from sampling only one subpopulation in the tumor.
+In all the other cases reported here, the subpopulations share many chromosomal events, but the total number of events is substantially greater in certain subpopulations.
 In T10 and T12 the subpopulations with lower numbers of events are hypodiploid, and the subpopulations with higher numbers are clearly aneuploid, strongly suggesting that a hypodiploid state preceded the aneuploid state.
-These two were the only tumors displaying the "saw-toothed" pattern of genomic breaks.
-Recent experiments have shown evidence that the basal-like expression subtype of breast cancer and BRCA1 tumors display the saw-toothed genome profile, with extensive low-level chromosomal loss and gains (Chin et al. 2006; Bergamashi et al. 2006).
+These two were the only tumors displaying the "sawtooth" pattern of genomic breaks (Hicks et al. 2006).
+Recent experiments have shown evidence that the basal-like expression subtype of breast cancer and BRCA1 tumors display the sawtoothed genome profile, with extensive low-level chromosomal loss and gains (Bergamaschi et al. 2006; Chin et al. 2006).
 Our results suggest that the extensive chromosomal loss may represent a common early stage in the evolution of basal-like subtypes, which is then followed by increased ploidy.

-In other tumors the subpopulations differ by only a few genetic events.
-We speculate that events common to two profiles are 'early' (prior to their divergence), while events unique to the profiles are 'late' (after their divergence).
-In supplementary Table 2 we list those focal changes which we classify as 'late', and are therefore implicated in progression as opposed to initiation.
-These loci contain many well-known cancer genes, such as KRAS, which were first discovered on the basis of being able to initiate malignancy.
-Of considerable interest, and perhaps worthy of more study, are the many focal deletions and amplifications that contain single genes that have not previously been implicated in cancer (Table S2).
-Moreover, many of the focal amplifications and deletions that we identified are regionally segregated in the tumor (Table S2).
+In contrast, in some tumors the subpopulations differ by only a few focal events.
+Events common to two profiles are "early" (prior to their divergence), while events unique to the profiles are "late" (after their divergence).
+In Supplemental Table 2 we list those focal changes that we classify as "late" and are therefore implicated in progression as opposed to initiation.
+These loci contain many wellknown cancer genes, such as KRAS, which were first discovered on the basis of being able to initiate malignancy; however, many loci contain single genes that have not previously been implicated in cancer (Supplemental Table S2) and are worthy of more study.
+Many of the focal amplifications and deletions that we identified are regionally segregated in the tumor (Supplemental Table S2).
 Regional amplifications have previously been reported in glioblastomas, where the amplification of EGFR was shown to occur only in specific anatomical locations (Nafe et al. 2004).
 Our data show that regional amplifications and deletions occur frequently in the polygenomic breast tumors.